Viscous Fluid Models of Cosmic Acceleration in FRW Spacetime Using MCMC Constraints: Hubble and deceleration parameters

 with $\frac{dH}{dz}$ evaluated numerically on a fine grid (central differences).
 Because for the linear calibration $H_{\text{fit}} = aH + b$ one has $\frac{dH_{\text{fit}}}{dz} = a\,\frac{dH}{dz}$, the fitted $q$-formula becomes

 Consequently, the calibration shifts the denominator by $b$ while simultaneously rescaling the derivative.
 In actuality, the specific $a,b$ numbers mentioned above do not result in a $q$ sign change.
-We examined the displayed range $0 \le z \le 2$ and looked for a root $q(z) = 0$ on a dense grid up to $z = 10$; numerically, the fitted curves stayed negative everywhere we looked.
-For comparison, over the depicted interval $0 \le z \le 2$, the fitted curves provide roughly the following values: $\Lambda$CDM: $q(0) \approx -1.48$, $q(2) \approx -2.18$; Model I: $q(0) \approx -1.44$, $q(2) \approx -2.19$; Model II: $q(0) \approx -2.12$, $q(2) \approx -1.86$; Model III: $q(0) \approx -1.55$, $q(2) \approx -2.18$.
-The fitted data show no acceleration-to-deceleration transition (no $q = 0$ crossing) since all of these values are absolutely negative and no sign change was seen up to $z = 10$.
+We examined the displayed range $0 \le z \le 2$ .
+The fitted curves stayed negative everywhere we looked.
+For comparison, over the depicted interval $0 \le z \le 2$.
+The fitted data show no acceleration-to-deceleration transition (no $q = 0$ crossing) since all of these values are absolutely negative as shown in Figure~\ref{figure:17}.
 Consequently, within the examined redshift range, all theories predict ongoing cosmic acceleration.